 Transfer of Credit

-The ARCU institutions include: Calvin College, Covenant College, Dordt University, Geneva College, Institute for Christian Studies, Redeemer University College, the King’s University College, and Trinity Christian College.
+- An additional three credits will be considered for transfer from Calvin College, Covenant College, Geneva College, Institute for Christian Studies, Redeemer University College, the King’s University College, and Trinity Christian College.